Debendranath Tagore: Education and work

-Debendranath studied at home from 1823-25.
-In 1827, he was admitted to the Anglo Hindu College established by Raja Rammohan Roy.
+Debendranath studied at home from 1820 to 1827.
+In 1829, he was admitted to the Anglo Hindu College established by Raja Rammohan Roy.
 After studying there for some time, he started looking after his father's property and business, as well as philosophy and religion.
 When his grandfather died in 1838, he had a mental change.
 He became interested in religion and started studying various subjects including Mahabharata, Upanishads and Eastern-Western philosophy.
 As a result, he developed a desire for spirituality.
-He established the "Tattwaranjani Sabha" (1839), which was later renamed as the Tattwabodhini Sabha.
+He established the "Tattwara Jani Sabha" (1839), which was later renamed as the Tattwabodhini Sabha.
 At this time he published a Bengali translation of the Katha Upanishad (1840).

 In 1842, Debendranath took charge of the Tattwabodhini Sabha and the Brahmo Samaj.
-The following year, the Tattwabodhini Magazine was published in his own money under the editorship of Akshay Kumar Datta.
+The following year, the Tattwabodhini Patrika was published in his own money under the editorship of Akshay Kumar Datta.
 In this newspaper, the Upanishads were published with Debendranath's scholarship and Bengali translation.
 With the efforts of Debendranath, the public meetings were started on the Vedas.
 In 1844, Debendranath introduced the first method of Brahmopasana and from the following year it was used in the Brahmo Samaj.
-As a result of his long study of scriptures, he realized that it was not possible to lay the foundation of Brahmanism on the Upanishads alone.
-So from 1848 onwards, he gradually started publishing a translation of the Rig Veda in the Tattwabodhini magazine, which was published in a library called Brahmodharma (1869).
+As a result of his long study of scriptures, he realised that it was not possible to lay the foundation of Brahmanism on the Upanishads alone.
+So from 1848 onwards, he gradually started publishing a translation of the Rig Veda in the Tattwabodhini Patrika, which was published in a library called Brahmo Dharma (1869).
 In 1850, another of his books, Atmattvavidya, was published.
 In 1853, he was appointed secretary of the Tattwabodhini Sabha and in 1859 established the Brahma Vidyalaya.

-Debendranath stopped the puja-parvanadi and introduced festivals like 'Magh Utsav', 'New Year', 'Diksha Din' etc. In 1867, he bought a large piece of land called Bhubandanga in Birbhum and established an ashram.
+Debendranath stopped the pooja-parvanadi and introduced festivals like 'Magh Utsav', 'New Year', 'Diksha Din' etc. In 1867, he bought a large piece of land called Bhubandaga in Birbhum and established an ashram.
 This ashram is today's famous Santiniketan.
 He was also one of the founders of the Bethune Society of the Hindu Charitable Institution.

 Debendranath was actively involved in politics for some time.
 When the British Indian Association was established on 31 October 1851, he was appointed its secretary.
 He tried his best to waive the chowkidari tax of the poor villagers and sent a letter to the British Parliament demanding India's autonomy.
 Debendranath was enthusiastic about the practice of widow marriage, but was opposed to child marriage and polygamy.
 He also made a special contribution to the spread of education.
 In 1867, Radhakanta Dev conferred on him the title of 'Protector of National Religion' and 'Maharshi' by the Brahmo Samaj to protect the Indian youth from the influence of Christianity.